 RENAL DYSFUNCTION ASSOCIATED WITH CHRONIC LIVER FAILURE/CIRRHOSIS

 HRS, which is potentially reversible, is caused by portal hypertension leading to systemic and splanchnic arterial vasodilatation with hyperdynamic circulation and secondary renal vasoconstriction.
 HRS is characterized by the absence of significant structural changes in the renal parenchyma despite severe renal dysfunction and markedly decreased glomerular filtration rate (GFR).
-The diagnosis of HRS is based on well-defined criteria and requires exclusion of other causes of renal failure ...
+The diagnosis of HRS is based on well-defined criteria and requires exclusion of other ...